jasonsbeer/AmigaPCI/developer_guide.md

 PCI cards designed specifically with support for the Amiga will be configured via the AUTOCONFIG process at startup.
 AUTOCONFIG slots will be configured by the Local PCI Bridge in the 32-bit Zorro 3 address space.
 The AmigaPCI AUTOCONFIG process is compatable with configuration of Type 0 devices.

-**NOTE:** A Type 0 configuration transaction is used to access a device on the current bus segment and a Type 1 configuration transaction is used to access a device that resides behind a bridge.
+**NOTE:** A Type 0 configuration transaction is used to access a device on the current bus segment and a Type 1 configuration transaction is used to access a device that resides behind another bridge on the bus.
+For example, a daughter card plugged into a PCI slot can supply additional PCI slots via a bridge on the daughter card.
 A Type 0 configuration transaction is not forwarded across a bridge but is used to configure a bridge or other PCI devices that are connected to the PCI bus on which the Type 0 configuration transaction is generated[[8]](#8).
-It is not possible to AUTOCONFIG devices requiring a Type 1 configuration header, which are devices behind a second PCI bridge on the bus controlled by the Local PCI Bridge.

 ### 2.2.1 AUTOCONFIG Process